Your rights as a consumer in Ireland

-There are a number of statutory and voluntary consumer bodies in Ireland to inform you of your rights as a consumer.
+There are a number of statutory and voluntary consumer bodies to inform you of your rights as a consumer.
 This section describes the main organisations that can advise you of your rights as a consumer.

 Consumer rights in the European Union

 All consumers purchasing goods in the EU are entitled to some basic rights.
 Find out about your rights if you buy goods from or in another EU Member State.

 This document discusses the rules governing distance selling, whether it involves selling via the Internet, e-mail, fax, telephone, mail order.
 It tells you what your rights are when you shop online.

 Unfair Terms in Consumer Contracts

 An unfair term in a standard consumer contract is a term that is significantly weighted against the consumer.
 See what protection there is for consumers from unfair terms in contracts.